-- Know when to ask for help.
+Know when to ask for help.
 Our instructors want to see you succeed.
 Don’t wait until the end of the term to get help in class.
-Did you know Student Support Services offers free tutoring?
 See a counselor if you are experiencing difficulties.
 Counselors can help you assess the situation, make the most informed decision, and help you connect with other key resources on campus.

-- Visit the Tutoring and Learning Center if you need help in English or Math.
-Did you know Student Support services offers free tutoring or that the college offers online tutoring through Smartthinking.com?
-Take advantage of college resources.
+Visit the Tutoring and Learning Center if you need help in English or Math.
+The College offers online tutoring through Smartthinking.com.
+Take advantage of College resources.

-- Enjoy college life!
-Get involved!
-Not all learning happens while you are in class.
-Get involved with one of many extra curricular activities.
+Enjoy College life.
+Get involved.
+Not all learning happens in class.
+Get involved with one of many extracurricular activities.
 You will have an opportunity to gain leadership skills, meet new people, and have some fun while learning.

-- Remember that other students are not advisors.
-If you have a question regarding college policies, transfer information, financial aid, etc., speak with someone from that office to get the most accurate answers to your questions.
+Remember that other students are not advisors.
+If you have a question regarding a College policy, transfer information, financial aid, etc., speak with someone from that office to get the most accurate answers to your questions.

-- If you have earned 30 hours towards your degree, Please meet with your academic advisor or counselor to complete your application for graduation.
+If you have earned 30 hours toward your degree, please meet with your academic advisor or counselor to discuss remaining degree requirements and applying for graduation.